Reduce carbon emissions to tackle climate change

 Nestlé fosters sustainability through every process of production and transportation by using environmentally friendly technologies.
-All Nestlé's factories use 100% renewable energy in its manufacturing operations.
+All Nestlé's factories and distribution centers in Thailand use 100% renewable energy in their operations.

 Pilot project of 100% electric-powered trucks to reduce carbon emissions

 Nestlé Thailand has introduced 100% electric-powered trucks for transporting its quality products.
 The pilot program began with two trucks in 2023, running routes between the manufacturing plants, distribution centers, and partner stores.
 This is expected to reduce greenhouse gas emissions by approximately 230 tons per year.
-The use of 100% electric-powered trucks will support the strategy to drive positive change for our planet, ensuring that Nestlé’s products and operations are environmentally friendly and sustainable, particularly in reducing greenhouse gas emissions in the production and transportation processes.
+The use of 100% electric-powered trucks will support the strategy to drive positive change for our planet, particularly in reducing greenhouse gas emissions in the production and transportation processes.
 This aligns with Nestlé’s goal to achieve net-zero greenhouse gas emissions by 2050.

 Moving towards 100% renewable energy production